Illustration of cobot palletizing solution from Rocketfarm

 Very different from industrial robots

-On the other hand, industrial robots with which cobots are often compared to, are usually large, swift and not suited for close collaboration with humans.
+On the other hand, industrial robots, with which cobots are often compared with, are usually large, swift, and not suited for close collaboration with humans.
 These are designed for tasks that involve very high volume and require high operating speed.
 If you have ever seen a picture of car manufacturing assembly lines, there are usually large fenced robots that require expert knowledge for maintenance and programming.

 Click here to learn more about cobot vs robot palletizers

-Some of the advantages by using cobots have already been mentioned, but there is more.
-Cobots can in theory work all day, everyday, increasing productivity and cost efficiency.
-Speaking of cost efficiency, cobots are cheaper than industrial solutions and can provide return on investment within just 6 to 12 months.
+Some of the advantages of using cobots have already been mentioned, but there is more.
+Cobots can, in theory, work all day, every day, increasing productivity and cost efficiency.
+Speaking of cost efficiency, cobots are cheaper than industrial solutions and can provide a return on investment within just 6 to 12 months.

 They are quick and easy to deploy, both physical installation and programming.
 This also makes them flexible and able to change between applications if needed by changes in production.
-As cobots are cheaper and mroe flexible than industrial robots they are highly relevant for SME’s.
+As cobots are cheaper and more flexible than industrial robots, they are highly relevant for SMEs.

 Rocketfarm palletizing solution at Ægir brewery